Sweets/nougat/README.md

 # nougat
 Screenshot wrapper for scrot and maim

+# Installation

+Assuming dependencies have been met (see Dependencies), move the `nougat` file to a directory that is included in your PATH variable.
+If you would rather have it available system-wide, place the file into `/usr/bin/`.

 # How it works
 Whenever you take a screenshot using nougat, it will organize the screenshot into a subdirectory of the directory specified in the NOUGAT_SCREENSHOT_DIRECTORY variable.
 This is done to organize screenshots in a humane manner.
 Then a symbolic link is created to the screenshot in the "all" subdirectory.
 This helps find screenshots quickly rather than having to go through all subdirectories.